rackerlabs/support-how-to/content/how-to/dedicated-hosting/id-federation-map-policies-permissions-dedicated/index.md

                     expire: {D}
         version: "RAX-1"

-However, you must customize the default Attribute Mapping Policy to use specific values before your users log in or are able to use Rackspace products and services.
+However, you must customize the default Attribute Mapping Policy to use specific values before your users log in or can use Rackspace products and services.

 **Note**: You must replace `roles` with `groups`.